 Rule pertaining to Corporate Governance - Docket Number 18-0181-1701

-The addition of a new rule following the enactment of Title 41 Chapter 64 will provide insurers with more detailed
+This pending rulemaking seeks the addition of a new rule following the enactment of Title 41 Chapter 64 that will provide insurers

-procedures for submitting the required Corporate Governance Annual Disclosure (CGAD) filing and would include the
+with more detailed procedures for submitting the required Corporate Governance Annual Disclosure (CGAD) filing and includes the

-contents that are deemed necessary by the Director of Insurance to carry out the provisions of Chapter 64.
+contents that are deemed necessary by the Director of the Department of Insurance to carry out the provisions of Chapter 64 following H.B.
+102

 2015-2016 DOI Rulemaking Activity